 The college's chief financial officer shall accept the low bid unless judged not to be to the college's advantage and interest.
 The chief financial officer will notify the employee in writing as to the mover receiving the contract.
-An advancement not to exceed 75 percent of the estimated moving costs may be made to the employee, but not more than five (5) working days before the scheduled move.
-Reimbursement to the employee will be on the basis of the total bid price of the successful bidder and prorated as outlined above.
+Reimbursement to the employee will be paid after the move and on the basis of the total bid price of the successful bidder and prorated by funding source as outlined in "Conditions and Limitations" earlier in this section.